NVIDIA Open GPU kernel modules: openSUSE/SLE packages available

 zypper in nvidia-open-driver-G06-signed-kmp-default

-Find supported Turing/Ampere/Hopper GPUs here.
+Find supported Turing/Ampere/Hopper/Ada/Blackwell GPUs here.
 Check with inxi -aG

 .
 Use hwinfo --gfxcard